smcty/rocksdb/WINDOWS_PORT.md

 RocksDB renames, copies and deletes files at will even though they may be opened with another handle at the same time.
 We had to relax and allow nearly all the concurrent access permissions possible.

 ## Thread-Local Storage
 Thread-Local storage plays a significant role for RocksDB performance.
-Rather than creating a separate implementation we chose to create inline wrappers that forward `pthread_specific` calls to Windows `Tls` interfaces within `rocksdb::port` namespace.
+Rather than creating a separate implementation we chose to create inline wrappers that forward `pthread_specific` calls to Windows `Tls` interfaces within `rocksdb3131::port` namespace.
 This leaves the existing meat of the logic in tact and unchanged and just as maintainable.

 To mitigate the lack of thread local storage cleanup on thread-exit we added a limited amount of windows specific code within the same thread_local.cc file that injects a cleanup callback into a `"__tls"` structure within `".CRT$XLB"` data segment.
 This approach guarantees that the callback is invoked regardless of whether RocksDB used within an executable, standalone DLL or within another DLL.